yousefelassal/quote-cron/README.md

 > Sir, my concern is not whether God is on our side; my greatest concern is to be on God's side, for God is always right.

 > To keep your secret is wisdom; but to expect others to keep it is folly.

+> All I required to be happy was friendship and people I could admire.